Epic Chocolate Cake—super moist, tender and covered with chocolate frosting. This is the perfect chocolate cake recipe that you have been looking for.

 - Preheat oven to 350F (180C).
 Line an 8-inch cake pan with parchment paper and set aside.

-- In a stand mixer fitted with wire attachment, beat together the eggs and sugar.
-Add vanilla.
+- In a stand mixer fitted with wire attachment,beat together the eggs and sugar until light yellow and smooth; add vanilla and continue beating for another 5 minutes.

 - In a measuring cup add milk, yogurt and oil and stir together until well combined.